Hayley Williams shares behind-the-scenes 'Sugar On The Rim' video

 “I did not want to write about my past that way,” she said.
 “I really didn’t.
 I’ve never had a problem singing about the things that make me mad.
 I’ve done that with Paramore our whole career, but I’ve learned how to articulate it in different ways as we’ve grown up.”

 Meanwhile, Williams has recently revealed her top five Paramore songs.
-The top spot was taken by ‘Told You So’, which appears on 2017’s ‘After Laughter’.
+The number one spot was taken by ‘Told You So’, which appears on 2017’s ‘After Laughter’.